nesar/nesar.github.io/_pages/publications.md

       Google Scholar profile
     </a>
   </p>
+  <p class="disclaimer"><strong>Disclaimer:</strong> This section is automatically updated by Reasoning Language Models.
+Google Gemini is utilized to periodically go over my recent publications, talks and activities to update the content.
+While the information is monitored, at times incorrect information may appear.</p>
 </div>

 {% assign publications_by_year = site.publications | group_by_exp:"publication", "publication.date | date: '%Y'" | sort: "name" | reverse %}